 11.1 Introduction

-Editor's note: This section will capture adjacent channel co-existence simulation scenarios and cases.
-Besides, some brief introduction of what RAN4 have done in R18 for SBFD.

-The adjacent channel co-existence studies were performed to the deployment scenarios described in Table 11-1 below.
-The co-existence cases are described in the Table 11-2 below, and they were performed for each scenarios listed in Table 11-1.
+The adjacent channel co-existence studies were performed to the deployment scenarios described in Table 11.1-1 below.
+The co-existence cases are described in the Table 11.1-2 below, and they were performed for each scenario listed in Table 11.1-1.
 The detailed assumptions associated with these scenarios and cases can be found in Annex E.